-The feasibility to generate ATAC data from low number of cells and clinical samples represents an opportunity to perform differential chromatin accessibility analysis between conditions, cell types or groups of patients and healthy control samples.
-The most common approach is a peak based strategy, which requires building a non-redundant and non-overlapping list of high quality peaks, counting the reads mapping to those locations and perform normalisation across samples before conducting differential analysis with microarray or RNA-seq based-methods.
-A alternative is the known as de novo approach, used for ChIP data, which consists of using an sliding window to scan the genome and identify those regions showing read count differences between two groups of samples, avoiding peak calling bias (Shen2013).
+The feasibility of generating ATAC data from low numbers of cells and clinical samples presents an opportunity to perform differential chromatin accessibility analysis between conditions, cell types or groups of patients and healthy control samples.
+The most common approach is a peak based strategy, which requires building a non-redundant and non-overlapping list of high quality peaks, counting the reads mapping to those locations and performing normalisation across samples before conducting differential analysis with microarray or RNA-seq based-methods.
+An alternative is known as the de novo approach, used for ChIP data, which consists of using a sliding window to scan the genome and identify those regions showing read count differences between two groups of samples, avoiding peak calling bias (Shen2013).

 The challenge of working with clinical samples

-The opportunity to apply epigenetic assays to clinical samples has also highlighted a logistic problem regarding handling of clinical samples.
+The opportunity to apply epigenetic assays to clinical samples has also highlighted a logistic problem regarding the handling of clinical samples.
 Often sample recruitment takes place at distant geographical locations or out of normal working hours.
-This requires the application of preservation methods that prevents the alteration of the in vivo cellular characteristics and avoids confounders in the biological significance of the generated results.
-The main methods to preserve cell structure and DNA integrity involves cryopreservation or DNA-protein fixative compounds such as formaldehyde.
-Regarding preservation of pure cell populations for ATAC processing, a study in motor neurons demonstrated that slow-cooling using DMSO but not snap- freezing maintained intact cell nucli and chromatin organisation and overall yielded comparable ATAC-seq data to the one generated in fresh neurons (Milani2016).
+This requires the application of preservation methods that prevent the alteration of the in vivo cellular characteristics and avoid confounders in the biological significance of the results generated.
+The main methods to preserve cell structure and DNA integrity involve cryopreservation or DNA-protein fixative compounds such as formaldehyde.
+Regarding preservation of pure cell populations for ATAC processing, a study in motor neurons demonstrated that slow-cooling using DMSO but not snap- freezing maintained intact cell nuclei and chromatin organisation and overall yielded comparable ATAC-seq data to those generated in fresh neurons (Milani2016).
 When working with mixed cell populations such as PBMCs, slow temperature cryopreservation with DMSO allows long term storage and also offers the flexibility of retrospective separation of distinct cell populations

 by FACS following thawing and recovery.
 However, in a mixed population such as PBMCs some cell types are more sensitive to cryopreservation and that may lead to distinct alterations in the chromatin accessibility landscape and gene expression profile.
-In terms of fixatives, the Oxford Genomic Center at the WCHG had incorporated the use of dithio-bis(succinimidyl propionate) (DSP) to stabilise cell samples for single-cell transcriptomic applications demonstrating only moderate differences from fresh samples profiles (Attar2018).
-DSP is a reversible cross-linker of free amine groups that fixes proteins without damaging RNA and is compatible with microfluidics-based scRNA-seq systems, alike formaldehyde fixation.
-DSP preservation does not require sample freezing after fixation and samples can undergo successful immuno-staining as well FACS cell separation (Espina2013).
+In terms of fixatives, the Oxford Genomic Centre at the WCHG had incorporated the use of dithio-bis(succinimidyl propionate) (DSP) to stabilise cell samples for single-cell transcriptomic applications demonstrating only moderate differences from fresh samples profiles (Attar2018).
+DSP is a reversible cross-linker of free amine groups that fixes proteins without damaging RNA and is compatible with microfluidics-based scRNA-seq systems, like formaldehyde fixation.
+DSP preservation does not require sample freezing after fixation and samples can undergo successful immuno-staining as well as FACS cell separation (Espina2013).

 Aims